ClementRepository/TerraformforAbsoluteBeginners/Project 8 Virtual Machines/Virtual Machine.md

 - Security Group: This controls the traffic to and from your EC2 instance.
 You can open and close ports for this purpose.
 - CIDR Block: An efficient way to distribute IP addresses, allowing more addresses to be used.
 - IP Address: Every computer or machine connected to the internet has an address in which it uses its address and others to communicate.
-- VPC: A virtual network that allows for creation of subnets.
+- VPC: A virtual network that allows for creation of subnets, encased within a public cloud.
 - Subnet: A division of a larger network that splits into smaller networks, which allows traffic to travel faster.
 - HTTPS vs HTTP: Hypertext transfer protocol, in which HTTPS is the "secure" version of the other to encrypt or protect your information on websites.
 - Availability Zone: When setting the AWS region, such as us-west-2, it will have multiple Availability zones that can serve as backups in case one region's instances fail.